stacks-network/docs/docs/contribute/docs.md

 Thank you for your interest in contributing and helping make these docs as good as they can be.

-This docs site is built on the open source platform [Discosaurus 2](https://docusaurus.io/) and most of its content is written in Markdown files.
+This docs site is built on the open source platform [Docusaurus 2](https://docusaurus.io/) and most of its content is written in Markdown files.
 All of the code for this site is free and open source, located at the [GitHub repository here](https://github.com/stacks-network/docs).

 :::tip Don't know what Markdown is?
 Want to learn?
 Here is a [helpful guide](https://guides.github.com/features/mastering-markdown/).